TEXT VERSION OF SLIDE:

 The Alliance Program focuses on the following goals:

-OSHA and the Alliance Program participants will continue to develop and provide compliance assistance resources for workers and employers.
-In addition, the agency will continue to expand its reach into local communities and provide employers and community and worker groups with training courses, products, and services for hard-to-reach workers.
+OSHA and the Alliance Program participants develop and provide compliance assistance resources for workers and employers.
+In addition, the agency uses the Alliance Program to expand its reach into local communities and provide employers and community and worker groups with training courses, products, and services for hard-to-reach workers.

 On July 8, 2010, Assistant Secretary Michaels issued a memo with revised Alliance Program participation criteria.
 Under the criteria, Alliances must include worker representation by having a union signatory or having worker involvement in the Alliance agreement's development and implementation.